efortney/open-source-news-project/README.md

 ## Tech and API's Used
 * Node.js
 * EJS for server sided rendering.
-We may transition to React.js
+We are transitioning to React.js
 * NewsAPI.org

 ## Feature List